ADDING OR DROPPING A COURSE

 The final date for official course withdrawal is the last day on which students may officially terminate their enrollment in a course, and shall be the date on which eighty percent (80%) of the days in the academic semester have elapsed.
 For courses not on a standard academic semester schedule, the final date of official course withdrawal shall be established as the date on which eighty percent (80%) of the instructional days for the course have elapsed.

 When students withdraw from a course, they will receive a "W" grade for the class and will still be responsible for 100% of the tuition and fees for the withdrawn course.
 Withdrawing from a course will not affect the student's GPA; however, it could affect his/her probation or suspension status.
-Students may withdraw online using eServices or by visiting the Records and Registration Department.
+Students may withdraw online using eServices or by visiting an Advisor.

 Students may totally withdraw from Central Lakes College by utilizing eServices.
 The final date for official course withdrawal is the last day on which students may officially terminate their enrollment in a course, and shall be the date on which eighty percent (80%) of the days in the academic semester have elapsed.
 For courses not on a standard academic semester schedule, the final date for official course withdrawal shall be established as the date on which eighty percent (80%) of the instructional days for the course have elapsed.
 Students are not allowed to withdraw after the final withdraw date of each semester.
 Tuition will or will not be refunded according to state or federal policy.
 All students totally withdrawing from the college will receive "W" grades for registered courses.
 If a student who receives Federal financial aid officially withdraws from all of his/her classes, or merely stops attending classes at CLC before 60% of the term is completed, the student will be required to repay a portion of his/her financial aid.
 The student's last date of attendance will be determined as follows: